-Applicants to the LL.M. program may seek Fall (August) admission.
+Applicants to the LL.M. program may seek Fall admission.
 Full-time enrollment and research done in Madison for two regular semesters (i.e., fall and spring) is necessary to satisfy the academic year physical presence residence requirement.

-this website.
+Most browsers should be able to open the PDF files on this webpage.
 If you need a free PDF viewer, please visit Adobe Acrobat Reader.
-Contact us for

-1. A completed Application Form
+1. A Completed Application Form

 The same application form is used for both the LL.M. and the S.J.D. programs.
-The application form may be filled in online and saved as a pdf or printed and scanned in as a pdf.
+The application form may be filled in online and saved as a PDF or printed and scanned in as a PDF.

-of Residence Form.
+If you are claiming Wisconsin residency please complete a Record of Residence Form.
 This form should be printed out and then scanned in and emailed with your application.
 The Record of Residence form does not need to be completed if you answered "No" to Question 16 on the application.

 3. A Personal Statement